awsrjh/aws-neuron-sdk-tmp/docs/neuron-container-tools/docker-example/index.rst

 Prerequisites:
 --------------

--  Please ensure the steps from the guide on `Neuron TensorFlow Serving <./../../tensorflow-neuron/tutorial-tensorflow-serving.md>`__ were completed successfully before continuing.
+-  Please ensure the steps from the guide on :ref:`tensorflow-serving` were completed successfully before continuing.

 Steps: